vocdoni/docs/docs/protocol/entity-metadata.md

         // Endpoint to POST to with publicKey and signature+timestamp fields
         // Returning true will show the action and hide it otherwise "visible": "https://census-registry.cloud/lambda/image-upload-visible/"
-    }],
-    "content": {
-        "news": {
-            "name": {
-                "default": "Official news",
-                "fr": "Messages officiels"
-            },
-            "origin": "bzz-feed://<feedHash>" // Points to an origin resolving to Content Data }
+    }]
 }
-}
 ```

 ## ENS

->ENS’s job is to map human-readable names like ‘alice.eth’ to machine-readable identifiers such as Ethereum addresses, content hashes, and metadata.
+> ENS’s job is to map human-readable names like ‘alice.eth’ to machine-readable identifiers such as Ethereum addresses, content hashes, and metadata.
 ENS also supports ‘reverse resolution’, making it possible to associate metadata such as canonical names or interface descriptions with Ethereum addresses.

 ENS exist to suit our exact purpose, we endorse it, but we may not make complete use of it.